Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization

-This paper attempts to address three challenges in drone visual geo-localization.
-First, existing approaches~\cite{zheng_1652_mm20,wang_dwdr_arxiv22,wang_lpn_tcsvt21,deuser_sample4geo_iccv23} predominantly adopt the image-based setting, where a single drone-view snapshot is matched with images from other platforms.
-As shown in~\reffig{fig:vieo_better_img}, such task formulation underutilizes the inherent video output of the drone and is sensitive to occlusions and environmental constraints.
-To mitigate this, we formulate a new video-based drone geo-localization task, which harnesses the drone video as input to capture the target location comprehensively.
-By controlling the drone to achieve unobstructed viewpoints, the video input significantly reduces the impact of occasional occlusions present in the single frame, thereby improving the performance on all our re-implemented methods (see ~\reffig{fig:video_better_img_performance}).
+Finally, to support the video-based geo-localization task, we introduce a new dataset UniV with 2 drone videos per location accompanying with 16 ground-view snapshots and 1 satellite-view image, which is closer to the real-world deployment.
+With the help of unobstructed frames, the video input significantly reduces the impact of occasional occlusions present in the single image, thereby improving overall performance on all our re-implemented methods.
+For instance, LPN~\cite{wang_lpn_tcsvt21} receives +24.46\% AP increment (see ~\reffig{fig:video_better_img_performance}).
+In brief, our contributions are: